tomasgeneroso/PORTAFOLIO/README.md

-# PORTFOLIO
 Hi!
 I'm Tomas Generoso, I like programming and design.
 I stand out for the predisposition to do whatever comes my way and the perseverance to reach the goal.

-I am Fullstack Web Developer Jr. (MERN Stack) and UX/UI Designer Jr.
+I am Fullstack Web Developer Jr. (MERN Stack) and CEO in a appmobile.

 I studied up to 3rd year of Systems Engineering (National Technological University) and I take courses and read with great pleasure, day by day, articles to educate myself on the world of coding.